You are here:

 Contact your child’s class teacher immediately and openly discuss your worries.
 Your child could be avoiding school for a number of reasons – difficulties with school work, friendship problems, family difficulties for example.
 It is important that we identify the reason for your child’s reluctance to attend school and work together to tackle this problem.

 What does the School do to encourage children to attend regularly and punctually?

 Each week on the School newsletter, the class with the highest attendance rate is mentioned and congratulated.
 At the end of each term, children with 98% or above for the academic year are awarded an attendance badge.
 At the end of the academic year, children with 100% attendance are taken on a special treat.
 Last year, they went bowling and enjoyed a drink of their choice.

 Please read the policy for further details.
-Attendance Policy 2016
+Attendance Policy for PiEAT Schools